 25. Liquor Keg, Beaver Bay – Out front of the Green Door Liquor Store is a wooden keg with the word “Liquor” on the side.
 It’s huge and awesome.

-24. Heinz Insurance, Owatonna – The Heinz Insurance Agency goes back to 1941, although the sign was put up around 10 years later and was recently restored and plastic was added over one of the circles.
+24. Heinz Insurance, Owatonna – The Heinz Insurance Agency goes back to 1941, although the sign was put up around 10 years later and was recently restored and its neon tubes removed.
 Owatonna is home to a lot of great vintage neon.

 23. Brede, Minneapolis – Brede is a tradeshow innovation company in an industrial area of Minneapolis near the Midway with a great Art Deco sign out front.

 22. TeePee Motel, International Falls – The TeePee Motel in I-Falls has some great faded neon and paint with a graphic of a teepee of course, and dates back to the 50’s.